 Courtesy of: visitlongbeach.com

 With gorgeous weather and amazing local culture, there’s so much to discover while you’re here.
-When you visit Long Beach here are the top eight things to do.
+When you visit Long Beach here are The Top 8 Things to Do In Long Beach.
 You can view all of attractions and activities here.

 1. Visit The Aquarium of Pacific